 Some airlines replace Delta (code for “d”) with an alternative word.
 This is to avoid confusion with Delta Airlines.
 This is sometimes known as the Aviation Alphabet.

 Finance Industry Uses and Notes

-Banks utilize the Military Alphabet to communicate security codes and to verify customer information.
+Banks use the military phonetic alphabet to communicate security codes and to verify customer information.

-Banks, traders and financial institutions often use the military alphabet when trading or ordering large transactions.
+Banks, traders, and financial institutions use the military alphabet when trading or ordering large transactions.